AB1908/CS-Books/readme.md

 # README

 This repository was created to maintain a comprehensive list of textbooks and useful references for a Computer Science and Engineering Curriculum.
-In case you wish to contribute, please go through [CONTRIBUTING.md](CONTRIBUTING.md) for a list of guidelines.
+In case you wish to contribute, please go through [the contributing guidelines](CONTRIBUTING.md).
 The current default branch is `dev`, which will be built upon, whereas `master` will eventually contain a complete curriculum.

 # CS Curriculum Textbooks and References